RedisLabs/redislabs-docs/content/rs/security/encryption/internode-encryption.md

 ## Encryption ciphers and settings

-To encrypt internode communications, Redis Enterprise Software uses TLS 1.2 and the following Cipher suites:
+To encrypt internode communications, Redis Enterprise Software uses TLS 1.2 and the following cipher suites:

 - ECDHE-RSA-AES256-GCM-SHA384
 - ECDHE-RSA-AES128-GCM-SHA256

+As of Redis Enterprise Software v7.4, internode encryption also supports TLS 1.3 with the following cipher suites:

+- TLS_AES_128_GCM_SHA256
+- TLS_AES_256_GCM_SHA384

+The TLS layer determines which TLS version to use.

 No configurable settings are exposed; internode encryption is used internally within a cluster and not exposed to any outside service.